Skip to content

 Audrey Hepburn and Harcourt Williams in Roman Holiday

 The Galleria Alberto Sordi was designed in the early 1900s by the architect Dario Carbone and built in the Art Nouveau style on the Via del Corso as Galleria Colonna.
-In 2003, the building was restored and renamed after the popular Roman actor Alberto Sordi, who had passed away that year, as Sordi had launched his career in a theatre, Teatro Galleria, which was part of the building.
+In 2003, the building was restored and renamed after the famous Roman actor Alberto Sordi, who had passed away that year as Sordi had launched his career in a theatre, Teatro Galleria, which was part of the building.

-Another wildly popular feature of Rome is the Trevi Fountain so, of course, it was only natural that it was featured in the film.
+Another wildly popular feature of Rome is the Trevi Fountain, so, of course, it was only natural that it was featured in the film.
 After leaving Joe Bradley’s apartment, Ann goes for a stroll as she walks back to her palace.
 During her walk, she spots a young Italian woman with a short, trendy haircut coming out of a barbershop.
 She immediately enters and asks the barber, Mario Delani, to cut her hair.
 That shop was located east of Trevi Fountain (1629), at Via della Stamperia 85.
 Today, you’ll find a leather shop in its place.
 Another shot filmed at the Trevi Fountain is when Joe Bradley tries to steal a camera from a little American girl to snap a shot of Ann getting her hair cut.

 Although thousands, maybe even millions, of people throw coins into the Trevi Fountain each year, perhaps few of them know that the coins are purportedly meant to be thrown using the right hand over the left shoulder.
 According to legend, throwing one coin means you’ll return to Rome, tossing two coins means you’ll also fall in love, and tossing three coins means you’ll return, find love, and get married.

-The palace belonged to the prestigious Colonna family for over twenty generations and it now hosts the Colonna Art Gallery.
-The actual scene of the interview took place inside the famous Sala Grande Galleria, one of the rooms of the Palace.
-Who can forget the closing scene when Gregory Peck leaves the hall after the interview is over, walking alone through the empty room.The Colonna Art Gallery is open to the public on Saturday mornings, and it offers free guided tours in English at 11:45 am.
+The palace has belonged to the prestigious Colonna family for over twenty generations and now hosts the Colonna Art Gallery.
+The actual scene of the interview took place inside the famous Sala Grande Galleria, one of the palace’s rooms.
+Who can forget the closing scene when Gregory Peck leaves the hall after the interview, walking alone through the empty room?
+The Colonna Art Gallery is open to the public on Saturday mornings and offers free guided tours in English at 11:45 am.

-The Mouth of Truth (Bocca Della Verita), considered the most lighthearted scenes in Roman Holiday, is where Joe Bradley puts his hand into the sculpture’s mouth at Basilica di Santa Maria in Cosmedin.
-According to legend, it would rip it right, if the person is a liar.
-It’s said Audrey Hepburn’s reaction to Gregory Peck’s hoax was genuine as he had decided to prank her in real life.The Mouth of Truth can be found at Piazza Della Bocca Della Verita, next to the Byzantine style Basilica of Saint Mary in Cosmedin which was built in the 6th century and later rebuilt in 1124.
+The Mouth of Truth (Bocca Della Verita), considered the most lighthearted scene in Roman Holiday, is where Joe Bradley puts his hand into the sculpture’s mouth at Basilica di Santa Maria in Cosmedin.
+According to legend, it would rip it right if the person is a liar.
+Audrey Hepburn’s reaction to Gregory Peck’s hoax was genuine, as he had decided to prank her in real life.
+The Mouth of Truth can be found at Piazza Della Bocca Della Verita, next to the Byzantine-style Basilica of Saint Mary in Cosmedin, which was built in the 6th century and later rebuilt in 1124.

 Americans in Rome: The Lizzie McGuire Movie